Investing in Silver

 Can I borrow cash against my silver?

-With storage of silver through Monex at Brinks or Farmers and Merchants bank, you can use your metal as collateral to borrow cash against it whenever you want, which you can use for any purpose.
+With storage of silver through Monex at Brinks, you can use your metal as collateral to borrow cash against it whenever you want, which you can use for any purpose.
 Monex Credit Company, a California Finance Lender, offers cash loans of up to 75% of the value of your metal while you retain full title and ownership of the metal.
 Interest rates vary but have been 5.9% per annum since 2006.
 There are no loan set-up fees or penalties for repayment at any time.
 You can call your Account Representative and have the cash proceeds of the loan immediately sent to you, or you can use the loan to pay for a purchase.

 What percentage of my investment portfolio should I invest in metals?